 Sociology is the study of society, patterns of social relationships, social interaction, and culture that surrounds everyday life

-Race as a Social Construct
+Race As A Social Construct

 Introduction In this diverse world, people from different ethnicities, cultures, norms, and languages live together to form a versatile community.
-The race is part of someone’s ethnicity, and it refers to a specific culture, which gives a broad definition and identity to all the people of the world (Smith, 2006).
+Race is part of someone’s ethnicity, and it refers to a specific culture, which gives a broad definition and identity to all the people of the world (Smith, 2006).
 In this regard, people having a common culture, language, social attributes, activities, and appearance are categorized into one race.
-The
+The race

 Read More